Blayung/Blayung/README.md

 #
 > To be a human is a reason enough to be unhappy. ~ Menander

 I stole a page from my grandma's calendar witch contains this quote.
-It's still hanging in my room to this day (since 20th of November'22, cause that's the date on the card).
+It's still hanging in my room to this day, since 20th of November'22, cause that's the date on the card (for real xd)
 #
 Man, idk what to write here, but I use arch btw. (you had to know that)
 #